campworkcoeman/campworkcoeman.org/scouts-bsa/resident-camp.md

 ---

 <div class="alert alert-info">
 Scouts BSA resident camp has been canceled for the 2020 season.
-Dates for 2021 have not yet been announced.
 </div>

 > %text-center%